Jewish prayer: Shacharit

 The Shacharit (from shachar, morning light) prayer is recited in the morning.
 Halacha limits parts of its recitation to the first three (Shema) or four (Amidah) hours of the day, where "hours" are 1/12 of daylight time, making these times dependent on the season.

 Shacharit is generally the lengthiest prayer of the day.
 Its components include Birkot hashachar, Korbanot, Pesukei dezimra, the Shema Yisrael and its blessings, the Amidah, and Tachanun.
 Of these, the recitation of Shema Yisrael and the Amidah constitute the core of the Shacharit service.
-Those Jews who wear tallit and tefillin generally only do so during the Shacharit prayer.
+Jews wear tallit and tefillin during the Shacharit prayer.

 Mincha

 Mincha or Minha may be recited from half an hour after halachic noontime, until sunset.
 Sephardim and Italian Jews start the Mincha prayers with Psalm 84 and Korbanot, and usually continue with the Pittum hakketoret.
 The opening section is concluded with Malachi 3:4.

 Ashrei is recited, followed by half-Kaddish, the Amidah (including repetition), Tachanun, and then the full Kaddish.
 Sephardim insert a Psalm, followed by the Mourner's Kaddish.
 After this follows, in most modern rites, the Aleinu.
 Most Ashkenazim then conclude with the Mourner's Kaddish.
-In Ashkenazic, Italian and Yemenite communities, the service leaders often wears a tallit.
+In Ashkenazic, Italian and Yemenite communities, they wear a tallit.